robinvalk/esp8266-moisture-sensor/README.md

 # esp8266-moisture-sensor

 The endgoal of this project is to have a moisture sensor connected to Home Assistant using an esp8266.
-As I'm moving out soon and I'll have a couple of plants in the house, this seemed like a fun project to pickup.
+I'm moving out soon and I'll probably have a couple of plants in the house, so this seemed like a fun project to pickup.
 Note that there are a lot of open endings en decisions to be made...

 ## Research topics